microshare/microshare.github.io/README.md

 This documentation is built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages at https://microshare.github.io.

-The goal of this documentation is to offer some useful details on our tech and how to make it work to our customers, partners, resselers ...
+The goal of this documentation is to offer some useful details on our technology and how to make it work, for our customers, partners, resellers ...

-If you want more informations on any topic please contact `support@microshare.io` with the object "DOCUMENTATION".
+If you want more information on any topic please contact `support@microshare.io` with the subject "DOCUMENTATION".

 # 2. How it works

-Before any contribution you need to understand how the documentation works.
+Before making a contribution you need to understand how the documentation works.

 ## A. Documentation Structure

-So as you may see on this page the documentation website contains some files and folders.
+So as you may see on this page the documentation website contains a number of files and folders.

-Here they are with there content :
+Here they are shown along with the content associated with each :

 ├─ _data/<br>
 ├───────── docs.yml  -- `Organisation of the sidebar menu and keywords for the search bar`<br>
-├─ _includes/   -- `Contain par of the pages used in /_layout/`<br>
+├─ _includes/   -- `Contains specific elements of the pages used in /_layout/`<br>
-├─ _layout/  -- `Contain the different pages layout`<br>
+├─ _layout/  -- `Contains the different page layouts`<br>
 ├─ assets/ <br>
 ├───────── brand/  -- `All the Microshare logos used in the doc`<br>
 ├───────── css/  -- `The styling files`<br>